bt3gl/building_blog/content/tor_pi.md

 ## Network Setup

 The easiest way is to connect your Pi in the network is through an ethernet interface.
-Connecting the cable should be allow the connection directly as long as your network router allows DHCP.
+Connecting the cable should be allowed the connection directly as long as your network router allows DHCP.

-In addition, you can also setup a wireless connect, which requires your router to be broadcasting the SSID.
+In addition, you can also setup wireless connect, which requires your router to be broadcasting the SSID.
 At Raspbian, there is a WiFi configuration icon.
 Type wlan0 adapter and scan.
 After connecting in your network you will also be able to see the IP of your Pi.

 ## Input/Output Setup

-The easiest way to connect to your Pi is by a HDMI cable to a monitor and an USB keyboard.
-Another options is through a console cable or a SSH connection.
+The easiest way to connect to your Pi is by an HDMI cable to a monitor and a USB keyboard.
+Another option is through a console cable or an SSH connection.

 ## Connection through a Console Cable (3.3V logic levels)